go-green/Trademe.Automation/README.md

 1. Automation framework and code have been implemented using .NET Core 2.1 and C# 7.0 as the language
 2. .NET Core 2.1 can be download from https://dotnet.microsoft.com/download/dotnet-core/2.1
-3. I have used Visual Studio(VS) 2019 as the IDE during development.
-If we wish to run tests from visual studio, you need to have Visual studio with specflow visual studio plugin (https://marketplace.visualstudio.com/items?itemName=TechTalkSpecFlowTeam.SpecFlowForVisualStudio).
+3. I have used Visual Studio(VS) 2019 (https://visualstudio.microsoft.com/downloads/) as the IDE during development.
+4. If you wish to run tests from visual studio, you need to have Visual studio with specflow visual studio plugin (https://marketplace.visualstudio.com/items?itemName=TechTalkSpecFlowTeam.SpecFlowForVisualStudio).
 Tests can be run from command line without using VS as well.
 Please check the 'Executing tests from command line' section below for more information.
-4. chromedriver.exe version 81.0.4044.69 is required to run the tests, If your chrome browser version is lower than 81.0.4044.69, you have to upgrade.
+5. chromedriver.exe version 81.0.4044.69 is required to run the tests, If your chrome browser version is lower than 81.0.4044.69, you have to upgrade.
-5. If you have a newer version of Chrome Browser than version 81.0.4044.69, please use the matching chromedriver.exe
+6. If you have a newer version of Chrome Browser than version 81.0.4044.69, please use the matching chromedriver.exe
-6. Make sure chromedriver.exe is not being used by any other process during test execution.
+7. Make sure chromedriver.exe is not being used by any other process during test execution.
 Use "taskkill -f -im chromedriver.exe" to kill if it's being used.

 ## Tests